Factbox: Most closely watched U.S. ballot initiatives

 Opponents argue that the legislation is critical to protecting transgender people from discrimination.

-(Reporting by Dan Whitcomb in Los Angeles; editing by Scott Malone and Jonathan Oatis)
+(Reporting by Dan Whitcomb in Los Angeles; Editing by Scott Malone, Jonathan Oatis and Peter Cooney)